 In Key Stage 1 and 2, we use the North Yorkshire PSHE Curriculum which provides a well-sequenced framework for teaching and learning.
-Lessons are structured into the 5 themes of Me and My Relationships, Me and My Future, Keeping Myself Safe, My Healthy Lifestyle and Becoming an Active Citizen.
-Additionally, the units from SEAL - Social and Emotional Aspects to Learning topics (Good to Be Me, Going for Goals, Relationships, New Beginnings, Getting on and Falling Out and Changes) are used to enhance the PSHE curriculum.
-A rolling programme ensures that all pupils receive their full entitlement to the PSHE curriculum within our mixed-age class structure.
+Lessons are organised into five themes: Me and My Relationships, Me and My Future, Keeping Myself Safe, My Healthy Lifestyle and Becoming an Active Citizen.
+The themes are taught each year, with the lesson content adapted so that it is age-appropriate.

 How our pupils are taught (implementation):

 In Key Stage 1 and Key Stage 2, PSHE lessons are taught in discrete weekly lessons.
 Teachers make use of resources recommended by the local authority.
 Weekly Circle Time also takes place and the format of the sessions includes elements of the PHSE curriculum.

 The PSHE curriculum is enriched in a variety of ways including: